cpkio/luasnip-antora-locator/README.md

 directories, find Antora components (by `antora.yml`) and load components name and `/modules` content (component → modules → families → files).

-Files for now are loaded non-recursively, you will get only directories and files directly under family folder (`/pages/index.adoc` and `/pages/subdirectory/`, no `/pages/subdirectory/index.adoc`).

 This in-memory structure will be used by the snippet to suggest only what is actually available to you.